-The JCAR has requested that the Board refer to the United States Environmental Protection Agency in the same manner throughout all of our bodies of regulations-i.e., air, water, drinking water, Resource Conservation and Recovery Act (RCRA) Subtitle D (municipal solid waste landfill), RCRA Subtitle C (hazardous waste), underground injection control (UIC), etc. The Board has decided to refer to the United States Environmental Protection Agency as "USEPA."
-The Board will continue this conversion in future rulemakings, as additional sections become open to amendment.
-The Board will further convert "EPA" used in federal text to "USEPA," where USEPA is clearly intended.
+The Joint Committee on Administrative Rules (JCAR) has requested that the Board refer to the United States Environmental Protection Agency in the same manner throughout all of our bodies of regulations-i.e., air, water, drinking water, Resource Conservation and Recovery Act (RCRA) Subtitle D (municipal solid waste landfill), RCRA Subtitle C (hazardous waste), underground injection control (UIC), etc. The Board has decided to refer to the United States Environmental Protection Agency as "USEPA."
+We will continue this conversion in future rulemakings, as additional sections become open to amendment.
+We will further convert "EPA" used in federal text to "USEPA," where USEPA is clearly intended.

 The Board has assembled tables to aid in the location of these alterations and to briefly outline their intended purpose.
 The tables set forth the miscellaneous deviations from the federal text and corrections to the pre-amended base text of the rules in detail.
-The tables are set forth and explained beginning at page 7 of this opinion.
+The tables are set forth and explained beginning at page 13 of this opinion.
 There is no further discussion of most of the deviations and revisions elsewhere in this opinion.